LouisdeBruijn/waterfall-logging/README.md

 # Waterfall-logging

-Waterfall-logging is a Python package that enables you to log column counts in a Pandas DataFrames, export it as a Markdown table and plot a Waterfall statistics figure.
+Waterfall-logging is a Python package to log (distinct) column counts in a DataFrame, export it as a Markdown table and plot a Waterfall statistics figure.

+It provides an implementation in Pandas `PandasWaterfall` and PySpark `SparkWaterfall`.

 Documentation with examples can be found [here](https://LouisdeBruijn.github.io/waterfall-logging).